 Avalanche F Landeskog scores quickly in return

-Colorado Avalanche forward Gabriel Landeskog, who missed 16 games because of a lower-body injury, proved he was back Thursday, scoring the first goal in the opening period of his team's road game against the Montreal Canadiens.
+Colorado Avalanche forward Gabriel Landeskog, who missed 16 games because of a lower-body injury, proved he was back Thursday, scoring the team's second goal in the opening period of its road game against the Montreal Canadiens.
 Though details involving his injury were lacking, Landeskog confirmed that he didn't require surgery.

 "One thing is that we haven't settled for anything less than full effort for 60 minutes," Landeskog said.
 "That's what we are trying to accomplish, night in and night out."
 Led by four forwards with goals in double digits -- Nathan MacKinnon (18), Joonas Donskoi (12), Andre Burakovsky (11), and Nazem Kadri (10) - the Avalanche went into Thursday's game with a plus-24 goal differential.